Skip to content Skip to footer

 How to manage back pain at home

 For those who do not need urgent attention for their back pain symptoms, but still want to understand how to stop the discomfort, the wait for a GP appointment can sometimes be a long and frustrating one.
-What’s more, if you’re experiencing pain in your back the in meantime, you’re probably left feeling quite stressed and low.
+What’s more, if you’re experiencing pain in your back in the meantime, you’re probably left feeling quite stressed and low.
+There are plenty of self-help activities that may help alleviate stress caused by back pain.

 Whether it be a sharp or dull pain, a throbbing feeling or consistent ache, there are several tips for back pain that you can try to alleviate mild or serious back pain or discomfort, including: